sciamlab/blog/_posts/2015-10-22-SoldiPubblici-is-growing-with-new-data.md

 Other consortia of local authorities
 Chambers of commerce

-We are very proud of the new milestone reached by SoldiPubblici, we worked hard to realize all this (thanks Luca)!!
+We are very proud of the new milestone reached by SoldiPubblici, we worked hard to realize all this (thanks Luca)!!!
 This a step ahead on the road of transparency and open government!